Guides

 import time

-from myosdk import RateLimitError, ServerError
+from myosdk.exceptions import RateLimitError, ServerError

 def retry_with_backoff(func, max_retries=3):